hillc255/TennisScore/README.md

-# TennisScore
+# Tennis Score

 ## Synopsis

-TennisScore is an Android app to count points in a tennis match.
+Tennis Score is an Android app to count points in a tennis match.

 ## Code Example